Snowflake-Labs/sfgrantreport/Readme.md

 dot - graphviz version 2.46.0 (20210118.1747)
 ```

-# Install SnowGrantReport
+# Install Application
+Snowflake Grant Report can run on Windows, Mac or most Linux distributions.

-## OSX
+## Install on OSX
-Download `SnowGrantReport.osx.<version>.zip` but do not extract the archive yet.
+Download `SFGrantReport.osx.<version>.zip` but do not extract the archive yet.

 Open terminal/shell of your choice and change working directory to where you saved the file to.

 Run this command in the shell to remove the quarantine attribute that will otherwise stop the application from running:
 ```
-xattr -d com.apple.quarantine SnowGrantReport.*.zip
+xattr -d com.apple.quarantine SFGrantReport.*.zip
 ```

 Now extract the archive.

-## Windows
+## Install on Windows
-Download `SnowGrantReport.win.<version>.zip`, save and extract the archive.
+Download `SFGrantReport.win.<version>.zip`, save and extract the archive.

-## Linux
+## Install on Linux
-Download `SnowGrantReport.linux.<version>.zip` and extract the archive
+Download `SFGrantReport.linux.<version>.zip` and extract the archive

 Run these commands to mark the file as executable:
 ```
-cd SnowflakeGrantReport.linux.<version>
+cd SFGrantReport.linux.<version>
-chmod +x SnowGrantReport
+chmod +x SFGrantReport
 ```

-# Validate SnowGrantReport is Installed
+# Run Application
+## Parameters
-Validate that SnowGrantReport is working by running this command in the shell:
+Get list of Snowflake Grant Report parameters by running this command in your shell:

 OSX or Linux:
 ```
-./SnowGrantReport --help
+./SFGrantReport --help
 ```

 Windows:
 ```
-.\SnowGrantReport.exe --help
+.\SFGrantReport.exe --help
 ```

 You should see something like that:
 ```
-Snowflake Grant Report Version 2021.2.12.0 SnowGrantReport 2021.2.12.0
+Snowflake Grant Report Version 2021.2.12.0 SFGrantReport 2021.2.12.0
 Copyright c 2020-2021

 ERROR(S):